APE Authorization Summer Program

 - Grant funds will be disbursed to you approximately two to three weeks after courses begin, in the form of a reimbursement check mailed to your home address.

 - You have all the way until the start of class to register for a course.
 Our courses are not advertised to the public and are reserved for APE students, so you don’t have to worry about the course filling.

 - You can read more about the policies and procedures of paying for a summer course at Center for Regional and Continuing Education.

 Arrange for Housing

 If you would like to stay on campus while you are here taking courses, summer housing is available in one of the traditional residence halls.
-All arrangements for on-campus housing are made directly between you and the University Housing and Food Service office.
+All arrangements for on campus housing are made directly between you and the University Housing and Food Service office’s Summer Conference program.

-The price for Summer 2014 is as follows:
+The price for summer 2016 is as follows:

-This is per person, per night at Whitney Hall (due to renovations underway in University Village).
-You must pay at or before the time of check-in for your entire stay.
-If for some reason you do not stay the entire time, you will receive a refund of the remaining amount.
+This is per person, per night at Whitney Hall.
+You must pay before the time of check-in for your entire stay via credit card (MasterCard/Visa only).
+If for some reason you do not stay the entire time, you will receive a partial refund of the remaining amount (minus processing fees).

 To request a summer session agreement for housing, send a request by email to firstname.lastname@example.org, or call 530-898-6325.
 Be sure to refer to yourself as a Summer Session student.

-Another affordable housing option is Craig Hall, a privately owned dormitory near campus.
-Contact (530) 893-7008 for information.
+Another affordable housing option is Craig Hall, a privately-owned dormitory near campus.
+Contact them in April for futher information at: (530) 893-7008 for information.